Vitali Trubila: Career

 Born in Brest, Trubila began his career playing for the youth side of FC Dinamo Minsk.
 He played for Darida Minsk Raion during the 2005 season.

-In January 2006, the midfielder moved to Czech Gambrinus liga side Baník Most.
-Most sent Trubila on a six-month loan with FC Tescoma Zlín in January 2009.
+In January 2006, the midfielder moved to Czech First League side Baník Most.
+Most sent Trubila on a six-month loan with Tescoma Zlín in January 2009.
 When he returned from the loan, he was transferred to Slavia Prague.

 On 3 June 2011, Trubila made his debut for the Belarus national football team, playing the full match against France.

+Family

 His brother Pavel Trubila is also a professional footballer.